jenigooley/nutrition_tracker/README.md

 The main, ongoing project is in the alchemy_nutri directory.
 An backend application that takes a food item and then stores the nutritional data for that user.
 It also takes user menstruation and sex activity data.
-An interface that displays and compares this data is on the way.
+This app has a small frontend interface in React.js that allows a user to add food items, an interface that displays and compares this data is on the way.
-This app uses Flask, SQLALchemy and Flask-SQLAlchemy.
+This app uses Flask, SQLALchemy, Flask-SQLAlchemy, React.js and  create-react-app.
+This app uses an api to the the Nutitionix.com database.

 ##Motivation